 Students are responsible for paying all related fees, including mandatory fees.
 No other discounts apply.
 Senior Citizens taking more than 4.5 credits must follow the overload guidelines outlined above.

-You may know a student whose classes were dropped because of unpaid bills.
-Or you may have a friend who had to pay late fees and get signatures to add back into classes.
-Unfortunately, these things do happen – but they don’t have to happen.
+You may know a student whose classes were dropped because of unpaid bills or you may have a friend who had to pay late fees and get signatures to get back into classes.
+Unfortunately, these things do occur – but they don’t have to happen.
 You can avoid this hassle and expense.
 Here’s how:

-- Pay your tuition on time or make proper arrangements with Student Account Services to have financial aid cover your bill.
+- Pay your tuition on time or make proper arrangements to cover your bill.
 Past due balances will be assessed a 1.5% late fee.

 - Do not assume that the University can hold your place in courses.